mig-elgt/sender/README.md

 # HTTP JSON Sender

-Sender is a GO library for create a HTTP JSON response using http.ResponseWriter with the next struture
+Sender is a GO library for create a HTTP JSON response using http.ResponseWriter as writer output.

 ## Features